talsma-ict/context-propagation/README.md

 - [ServletRequest contexts][servletrequest propagation]
 - [Slf4J Mapped Diagnostic Context (MDC)][mdc propagation]
 - [OpenTracing Span contexts][opentracing span propagation]
-- _yours?_ Feel free to create an issue or pull-request if you believe there's a general context that was forgotten.
+- _Yours?_ Feel free to create an issue or pull-request if you believe there's a general context that was forgotten.

 Adding your own `Context` type is not difficult.